Fast. This is the single word that sums up our current world.

 Being able to adapt to new situations and learn how to navigate between forever-old needs and brand new technologies — and do this fast — is a 21st-century skill that everyone should possess.
 Businesses are already looking for this skill in every employee, whether on the payroll or not yet there.

 Learning at work needs to happen as fast and as thoroughly as possible.
 People have the knowledge, but only technology can spread it among everyone in an organization.
 Learning management systems are almost always a part of this technology.
-Businesses that use an LMS for workplace learning and development are one step ahead of those that don’t.
+Businesses that use a corporate lms system for workplace learning and development are one step ahead of those that don’t and their employees productivity is higher.

 Software Advice, a Gartner company, provides detailed reviews and extensive research of software applications, including learning management systems.
 They surveyed nearly 200 corporate LMS users involved in creating or managing their organization’s training programs.
 These L&D professionals were asked about how they used the system, how were their training environments like, what benefits and challenges they’ve experienced, and what future LMS investment plans they’ve considered.